If you are reading this, you have internet access and you have probably already tried to buy something online.

 Social media may seem easy when you used it just for fun, but it can be quite complicated for sales.
 As you know, several major social media platforms are used globally but some are very popular outside of the US.
 For instance, Xing is an alternative to LinkedIn that is used by almost 15 million people in German-speaking countries.
 LinkedIn only has 6 million users in the same region.

-If you want to target B2B customers in a certain region or country, make sure your business leverages the correct social media tools and e-commerce features such as selling on Facebook Shop.
+If you want to target B2B customers through social selling in a certain region or country, make sure your business leverages the correct social media tools and e-commerce features such as selling on Facebook Shop.

 Besides the geographical location of social media users, you need to know other demographic details such as age, level of education, and so on.
 Some data sources can provide valuable information on who uses social media.
 Statista is a good example, as well as the Pew Research Center for US data.
 The chart below shows the percentage of US adults using social media, by age (click on the graph for details on education, race, gender, income, and community).